syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 ## Panning with Navigation Control

-Maps can be panned with Pan buttons (TopPan button, RightPan button, BottomPan button and LeftPan button).
+Maps can be panned with Pan buttons (TopPan button, RightPan button, BottomPan button, and LeftPan button).
 When you click a particular Pan button, the Map is panned on the respective directions.

 ## Navigation Control Positions